Gleethos/neureka/README.md

 A powerful deep learning framework that combines [dynamic computation](https://medium.com/@omaraymanomar/dynamic-vs-static-computation-graph-2579d1934ecf), performance and debugging freedom!

-PyTorch however does not carry with it the benefit of *'write once run everywhere'* on <b>every Hardware</b>!
+Popular deep learning frameworks like PyTorch and Tensorflow are heavy weight code bases which often do not carry with them the benefits of *'write once run everywhere'*.
+This is especially true for for accelerator <b>Hardware</b>!

 [On the state of Deep Learning outside of CUDA’s walled garden.](https://towardsdatascience.com/on-the-state-of-deep-learning-outside-of-cudas-walled-garden-d88c8bbb4342)

-This is due to the fact that the backend of PyTorch has been written in nvidia's cuda and C++.
+This is due to the fact that the backends of these frameworks have been written in nvidia's cuda and C++.
 Which means that even developers willing to compile for all platforms would still be locked out of AMD and Intel Systems when it comes to performance.